peaBerberian/wasp-hls/doc/API/Instantiation.md

 ## Description

-instantiating a WaspHlsPlayer is a necessary step before using most of its API, like `loadContent` to load a new HLS content.
+instantiating a `WaspHlsPlayer` is a necessary step before using most of its API, like `load` to load a new HLS content.

 It is here that the `HTMLVideoElement` (the `<video />` HTML element) on which the content will play is given to the `WaspHlsPlayer`: